 The upper river, near Three Dollar Bridge, stays clear the longest as most of the flow comes from clean water released out of Hebgen Dam.
 Cabin and Otter Creek will add substantial sediment into the system, above Quake Lake, making for very tough conditions for a few days in late May.

-Streamer fly fishing as the Madison River first starts to increase in flow levels and go off-color can produce some trophy trout.
+Streamer fly fishing as the Madison River streamflow first starts to increase and the water goes off-color can produce some trophy brown trout.
 Go-to streamer colors are white, olive, or yellow and are best fished on floating fly lines while floating in these conditions.
-This can be “boom or bust” fly fishing, but the rewards can be stunning while floating the Madison River between Varney Bridge and Ennis FAS.
+This can be “boom or bust” fly fishing, but the rewards can be stunning for experienced anglers floating between Varney Bridge and Ennis.

 A day or two of guided fly fishing in Montana near Ennis is a reliable option for anglers with intermediate to advanced fly-fishing skills.
 The lower Madison River is a better choice for beginner fly anglers in May.